nrwl/nx/docs/shared/react-standalone-tutorial/react-standalone.md

 ## Migrating to a Monorepo

-If you want to move `myreactapp` out of the root, you can run the [`convert-to-monorepo` generator](/nx-api/workspace/generators/convert-to-monorepo) or [manually move the configuration files](/recipes/tips-n-tricks/standalone-to-integrated).
+When you are ready to add another application to the repo, you'll probably want to move `myreactapp` to its own folder.
+To do this, you can run the [`convert-to-monorepo` generator](/nx-api/workspace/generators/convert-to-monorepo) or [manually move the configuration files](/recipes/tips-n-tricks/standalone-to-integrated).

+You can also go through the full [React monorepo tutorial](/getting-started/tutorials/react-monorepo-tutorial)

 ## Next Steps